DataTransfer: Neural network based interpolation across non-nested meshes: Application

-\begin{example} Extend the same iterative transfer procedure to the two-dimensional case for further assessment.
-What we used in the interpolation procedure is a uniform triangular mesh \(\mathcal{T}_A\) with $10,000$ nodes and a Delaunay triangular mesh \(\mathcal{T}_B\), as shown in \Cref{fig:APP2Dmesh-A} and \Cref{fig:APP2Dmesh-B}.
-The latter is constructed from the midpoints of \(\mathcal{T}_A\) elements and boundary nodes, thus typically having about twice as many nodes as \(\mathcal{T}_A\).
+The numerical study is next carried out in two dimensions on a pair of triangular meshes. \begin{example} Consider the smooth reference solution (\Cref{fig:APP2Dsmooth-A})

-Benchmarking starts with the smooth reference solution \(u(x,y) = -x^2 - y^2\) on \([-1, 1]^2\), illustrated in \Cref{fig:APP2Dsmooth-A}.
-In what follows, we employ an RBF-ELM configuration with \( N_c = 1000 \) centers randomly drawn from the training samples and a shape parameter \( \varepsilon = 10 \).
-The error maps after 100 transfer iterations for the piecewise linear interpolation and the RBF-ELM method are presented in \Cref{fig:APP2Dsmooth-C} and \Cref{fig:APP2Dsmooth-D}, respectively.
-In which the piecewise linear interpolation yields lower errors on the boundaries while substantial interior errors, yielding a global mean absolute error on the order of \(10^{-2}\).
-In contrast, the RBF--ELM model confines errors to the domain corners and achieves a global accuracy on the order of \(10^{-7}\) even with arbitrarily chosen centers and shape parameter, indicating substantial potential for further improvement.
-This performance gap remains consistent over successive iterations, as evidenced by the error evolution shown in \Cref{fig:APP2Dsmooth}.
+The mesh \(\mathcal{T}_A\) is a uniform triangulation with \(10{,}000\) nodes (\Cref{fig:APP2Dmesh-A}), and \(\mathcal{T}_B\) is a Delaunay triangulation constructed from the element midpoints of \(\mathcal{T}_A\) together with the boundary nodes (\Cref{fig:APP2Dmesh-B}).
+By construction, \(\mathcal{T}_B\) typically contains about twice as many nodes as \(\mathcal{T}_A\).
+Additionally, the RBF-ELM model is configured with \(N_c=1000\) centers randomly selected from the training nodes and a width parameter of \(\varepsilon^2=1/10\). \end{example}